Smart steps to managing debt

 Knowing you could manage increased repayments is an important way to prepare for the future, as you never know when interest rates could rise.

 If you're considering taking out a car loan or other finance that requires regular repayments, make sure you know exactly how much you'll be up for each pay cycle.

 You'll need to have enough to cover all your loan repayments, including interest, for as long as the loan lasts.
-That includes during possible life changes which could reduce your income, such as illness or starting a family.
+That includes during possible life changes which could reduce your income, such as illness, changing your job or starting a family.